SNL Celebrates 50th Anniversary with Star-Studded Special

-Saturday Night Live is turning 50 this weekend and NBC is pulling out all the stops to celebrate.
-Saturday night will feature a re-broadcast of the very first episode of SNL , airing on February 15th at 11:30 p.m.
-EST on NBC and Peacock.
-The inaugural episode, which aired on October 11, 1975, starred comedian and host George Carlin with musical guests Billy Preston and Janis Ian.
+Crime scene tape surrounds the scene where a small plane crashed in Philadelphia, Friday, Jan.
+31, 2025.
+(AP Photo/Matt Rourke)Read full article: Houston dad arrested for giving 9-year-old daughter THC chocolate Four individuals, including Dexter R. Mitchell and his nephew Reginald D. Mitchell, have been arrested and charged with first-degree felony offenses for organized criminal activity and aggravated robbery.

-Sunday night will mark the real celebration with the 'SNL 50: The Anniversary Special' live from Rockefeller Center.
-This star-studded event will feature a who's who of SNL alumni and celebrity guests.
-Leslie Jones, Willie Geist, and Matt Rogers will be interviewing some of the program's biggest stars before the show.
-Red carpet festivities will air on NBC, while a livestream of the event hosted by Amelia Dimoldenberg, creator and host of the viral chat show “Chicken Shop Date”, will be available on all SNL social media platforms.
-Among the expected returning original cast members are Chevy Chase, Garrett Morris, Jane Curtin, and Laraine Newman.
-Other anticipated alumni include Adam Sandler, Amy Poehler, Andy Samberg, Chris Rock, Eddie Murphy, Fred Armisen, Jason Sudeikis, Jimmy Fallon, Kate McKinnon, Kenan Thompson, Kristen Wiig, Maya Rudolph, Molly Shannon, Pete Davidson, Seth Meyers, Tina Fey, Tracy Morgan, Will Ferrell, and Will Forte.
-The full celebrity guest list isn't confirmed, but other familiar faces set to appear include: Adam Driver, Ayo Edebiri, Bad Bunny, Dave Chappelle, John Mulaney, Kim Kardashian, Martin Short, Miley Cyrus, Paul McCartney, Paul Simon, Pedro Pascal, Peyton Manning, Quinta Brunson, Robert De Niro, Sabrina Carpenter, Scarlett Johansson, Steve Martin, Tom Hanks, and Woody Harrelson
+Read full article: Rosenberg house, scene of recent murder, destroyed in suspicious fire Houston's wild weather weekend is here! 🌩️ Expect severe storms Saturday with a drop from 76°F to 58°F by Sunday.Freshen your space with this NASA-inspired odor eliminator — no filters neededGet ready for some fabulous Insider Deals that will help you enjoy a cozy night's sleep and some that will elevate your style and beauty game.The SNL50 logo is seen outside the Nasdaq Marketplace in New York's Times Square, Friday, Feb.
+14, 2025.
+(AP Photo/Eduardo Munoz Alvarez) Mark Marshall, second right, chairman of Global Advertising & Partnerships, NBCUniversal, and current and veteran members of the SNL cast, celebrate SNL as they ring the Nasdaq opening bell, in New York's Times Square, Friday, Feb.
+14, 2025.
+(AP Photo/Eduardo Munoz Alvarez) This combination of photos shows, top row from left, Bad Bunny, Quinta Brunson, Sabrina Carpenter, Dave Chappelle, Miley Cyrus, Robert De Niro, second row from left, Adam Driver, Ayo Edebiri, Tom Hanks, Woody Harrelson, Scarlett Johansson, Peyton Manning, and bottom row from left, Steve Martin, Paul McCartney, John Mulaney, Pedro Pascal, Martin Short and Paul Simon.
+(AP Photo) This combination of photos shows, top row from left, Eddie Murphy, Tina Fey, Seth Meyers, bottom row from left, Will Ferrell, Andy Samberg, and Adam Sandler.
+(AP Photo) FILE -'Saturday Night Live' host Bill Murray, a former cast member, is pictured with producer Lorne Michaels, left, during rehearsals on March 19, 1987, in New York.
+(AP Photo/G. Paul Burnett, File) FILE - Lorne Michaels poses in the press room with the award for outstanding variety sketch series for'Saturday Night Live' at the 71st Primetime Emmy Awards on Sunday, Sept.
+22, 2019, in Los Angeles.
+(Photo by Jordan Strauss/Invision/AP, File) FILE - White House Press Secretary Ron Nessen, left, appears on the'Saturday Night Live' set with producer Lorne Michaels, right, and cast members Chevy Chase, foreground center, Laraine Newman, background left, Dan Aykroyd, background right, Jane Curtin, second row from left, Gilda Radner, John Belushi and Garret Morris, partially obscured, on April 17, 1976, in New York.
+(AP Photo) Lorne Michaels attends the SNL50: The Homecoming Concert at Radio City Music Hall on Friday, Feb.
+14, 2025, in New York.
+(Photo by Evan Agostini/Invision/AP) People watch current and veteran members of the SNL cast celebrate SNL as they ring the Nasdaq opening bell, in New York's Times Square, Thursday, Feb.
+14, 2025.
+(AP Photo/Eduardo Munoz Alvarez) Mark Marshall, center, chairman of Global Advertising & Partnerships, NBCUniversal, and current and veteran members of the SNL cast, celebrate SNL as they ring the Nasdaq opening bell, in New York's Times Square, Friday, Feb.
+14, 2025.
+(AP Photo/Eduardo Munoz Alvarez)The SNL50 logo is seen outside the Nasdaq Marketplace in New York's Times Square, Friday, Feb.
+14, 2025.
+(AP Photo/Eduardo Munoz Alvarez)for “SNL50: The Anniversary Celebration,” airing live from New York on Sunday beginning at 8 p.m.
+Eastern and 5 p.m.
+Pacific.
+The three-hour extravaganza comes after months of celebrations of “Saturday Night Live,” which premiered Oct.
+11, 1975, with an original cast that includedhost monologues and short comedy films remain popular on social media and routinely rack up millions of views on YouTube.
+Each “SNL” episode holds at least some surprises, and Sunday’s special is no different.
+While NBC has revealed some of the stars who are expected to appear, many of the special's moments, cameos and music performances remain a surprise.When does the ‘SNL’ 50th anniversary tribute show start?
+NBC will air “SNL50: The Anniversary Celebration” on Sunday beginning at 8 p.m.
+Eastern and 5 p.m.
+Pacific.
+The anniversary show will also stream on Peacock.hosted by “SNL” alumna Leslie Jones and NBC News' Willie Geist will precede the special, beginning at 7 p.m.
+Eastern on NBC and Peacock.Prepare for generations of “SNL” stars to return for Sunday’s special.
+NBC says in addition to Murphy and Fey, you can expect: Adam Sandler, Amy Poehler, Andy Samberg, Chris Rock, Fred Armisen, Jason Sudeikis, Jimmy Fallon, Kate McKinnon, Kristen Wiig, Maya Rudolph, Molly Shannon, Pete Davidson, Seth Meyers, Tracy Morgan, Will Ferrell and Will Forte.
+Current cast member Kenan Thompson’s appearance was also touted.will appear, including Chase, Laraine Newman, Garrett Morris and Jane Curti

-SNL Saturday Night Live Anniversary Special NBC Comedy Sketch Comedy Celebrities Television
+SNL Saturday Night Live 50Th Anniversary Lorne Michaels Eddie Murphy Tina Fey Will Ferrell NBC

 United States Latest News, United States Headlines